 - Barefoot-style shoe.
-This shoe is the most minimal in structure with no cushioning, a zero-drop (heel and forefoot are level) and the thinnest sole.
+This shoe is minimal in structure with no cushioning, a zero-drop (heel and forefoot are levels), and the thinnest sole.
 Examples include the Vibram Five-Fingers and the Merrell Trail Glove.

 - Minimalist shoe.
-These shoes have some cushioning in their midsole, small or no heel drop and a wide forefoot allowing the toes to be splayed.
+These shoes have some cushioning in their midsole, slight or no heel drop, and a wide forefoot allowing the toes to be splayed.
 Examples include the Altra brand shoes.

 - Transition shoe.
-These shoes are most similar to traditional running shoes but are lighter, more flexible and have a lower heel drop.
-Examples include the Nike Free, Saucony Kinvara or the Brooks Pure models.
+These shoes are most similar to traditional running shoes but are lighter, more flexible, and have a lower heel drop.
+Examples include the Nike Free, Saucony Kinvara, and Brooks Pure models.

-Currently, neither the minimalist side nor the traditional side can conclusively say their method of shoe construction is superior in regards to injury prevention.
-More and more studies are being done with minimalist shoes and it will be interesting to see the data.
+Currently, neither the minimalist nor the traditional side can conclusively say their method of shoe construction is superior in regards to injury prevention.
+More and more studies are being done with minimalist shoes, and it will be interesting to see the data.

-In my opinion as a coach I think most runners could benefit from some amount of running in minimalist shoes.
-However caution must be taken in how quickly and how much a runner transitions away from a regular, traditional running shoe.
+As a coach, I think most runners could benefit from some amount of running in minimalist shoes.
+However, caution must be taken in how quickly and how much a runner transitions away from a regular, traditional running shoe.

-There will be a wide range of individual variability in adapting to a more minimalist style of running.
-A runner’s experience, ability, strengths, weaknesses, injury history and psychology are all factors to consider.
+There will be a wide range of individual variability in adapting to a more minimalist running style.
+A runner’s experience, ability, strengths, weaknesses, injury history, and psychology are considered.

-But keep in mind that shoes, whether traditional or minimalist, are not a solution by themselves.
-Runners need to incorporate strength training, multi-planar mobility drills and technique exercises into an individualized conditioning program that includes adequate recovery and sound nutrition.
+But keep in mind that traditional or minimalist shoes are not a solution by themselves.
+Runners need to incorporate strength training, multi-planar mobility drills, and technique exercises into an individualized conditioning program that includes adequate recovery and sound nutrition.